boyeoon/i-love-sudoku/README.md

 - **Number Buttons**: Easily select numbers using the provided buttons.
 - **Solution Assistance**: If you encounter difficulties while solving, press the solution button for guidance.

-Got it!
-Here’s a "How to Use" section tailored to your requirements:

 ## How to Use
 1. **Select a Number**: Click on any of the number buttons (1-9) to input that number into the selected Sudoku cell.
 2. **Click on a Cell**: Click on any empty cell in the Sudoku grid to select it.
 This allows you to input a number into that specific cell.